 You can only use this variable within the Sub Procedure called DeclaringAProcedureLevelVariable().
 Since it’s in this Sub Procedure and we used the Dim keyword.
 If you call it from another Sub Procedure you would get the following Compile Error:

 Module Level Variable

-You can use a Module level variable in any of the Sub Procedures or Functions within the same module.
+You can use a Module-level variable in any of the Sub Procedures or Functions within the same module.
 You need to place the variable declaration at the top of the module in the Declarations section, under the Option Explicit statement, and use the Dim keyword:

 Global Level Variable

 A global-level variable can be used anywhere within your code, within Modules, Functions, Sub Procedures and Classes.
 You declare a Global variable, in the Declarations Section, under the Options Explicit statement and using the keyword Global.
 The way you declare a Global level variable is shown below.
 Both of the Sub Procedures in Module1 can use this variable.